drduh/macOS-Security-and-Privacy-Guide/README.md

 Download and edit [drduh/config/dnsmasq.conf](https://github.com/drduh/config/blob/main/dnsmasq.conf) or the default configuration file.

-See [drduh/config/domains](https://github.com/drduh/config/tree/main/domains) for appendable examples on blocking services by domains.
+See [drduh/config/domains](https://github.com/drduh/config/tree/main/domains) for example domain lists that can be added to block specific destinations.

 Install and start the program (sudo is required to bind to [privileged port](https://unix.stackexchange.com/questions/16564/why-are-the-first-1024-ports-restricted-to-the-root-user-only) 53):